ypaulsussman/yblog/content/other_peoples_lines.md

 Music was invented to confirm human loneliness. -Lawrence Durrell, novelist and poet (1912-1990)

-If thought corrupts language, language can also corrupt thought. –George Orwell, writer (1903-1950)
+If thought corrupts language, language can also corrupt thought. -George Orwell, writer (1903-1950)

 What a strange machine man is!
 You fill him with bread, wine, fish, and radishes, and out come sighs, laughter, and dreams. -Nikos Kazantzakis, poet and novelist (1883-1957)

 Excellence in any department can be attained only by the labor of a lifetime; it is not to be purchased at a lesser price. -Samuel Johnson, lexicographer (1709-1784)

-I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use. –Galileo Galilei, physicist and astronomer (1564-1642)
+I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use. -Galileo Galilei, physicist and astronomer (1564-1642)

 Am I not destroying my enemies when I make friends of them? –Abraham Lincoln, 16th US president (1809-1865)